-15.1 The academic rank for full-time faculty members shall be Professor, Associate Professor, Assistant Professor and Instructor.

-15.2 The academic rank for part-time faculty members shall be Adjunct Professor, Adjunct Associate Professor, Adjunct Assistant Professor and Adjunct Instructor, and where appropriate Visiting Professor, Visiting Associate Professor, Visiting Assistant Professor and Visiting Instructor.
-The title of Lecturer shall continue to be used in the Graduate School of Library and Information Science to cover all part-time faculty together with an indication of the highest rank of such faculty member.
-A letter that identifies each part-time faculty member and their actual rank from the above-designated ranks with their salary schedule shall be sent to said part-time faculty member and a copy shall be placed on file with the Union at the start of each semester.

-15.3 The Library is an academic faculty of the Institute.
+- 15.1 The academic rank for full-time faculty members shall be Professor, Associate Professor, Assistant Professor and Instructor. - shall be Adjunct Professor, Adjunct Associate Professor, Adjunct Assistant Professor and Adjunct Instructor, and where appropriate Visiting Professor, Visiting Associate Professor, Visiting Assistant Professor and Visiting Instructor.
+The title of Lecturer shall continue to be used in the Department of Graduate Library and Information Science to cover all part-time faculty together with an indication of the highest rank of such faculty member.
+A letter that identifies each part-time faculty member and his/her actual rank from the above-designated ranks with his/her salary schedule shall be sent to said part-time faculty member and a copy shall be placed on file with the Union at the start of each semester. - 15.3 The Library is an academic faculty of the Institute.
 Professional librarians shall have academic rank and shall enjoy all the rights and privileges granted faculty members in the other units of the Institute.